 Formaldehyde Ban on Hold

 The proposed ban on formaldehyde in hair relaxers is currently on hold after a Trump executive order paused all federal regulations.
-As of February 2025, only three states (Maryland, California, and Washington) have banned formaldehyde from hair products.
+As of March 2025, only three states (Maryland, California, and Washington) have banned formaldehyde in hair products.

 Revlon Discovery Issues